Skip to content

 Locally, the User only runs the necessary tools in order to cover his changes.
 Afterwards the user then Commited/Pushed his changes, a separate server then takes care of running the complete suite of tools without blocking the user.

 Depending on what type of Repository-Hosting service is used, it is also possible to configure said workflows in a way that the server side validation is only done when the User creates a Pull Request.
-With this, it is also possible to automatically reject a Pull Request if some criteria is not met therefore, the chosen reviewer won’t even be notified until it is worth doing so.
+With this, it is also possible to automatically reject a Pull Request if some criteria are not met, with the chosen reviewer not even being notified until it is worth doing so.

 Conclusion